Indian retail's real problem isn't the last mile. See where the cost hides

 Sources: USPS Ground Advantage | USPS Mail & Shipping Services | USPS Notice 123 | UPS Domestic | UPS Assets

-What's the Cheapest Way to Ship Clothes Internationally?
+What Is the Cheapest Way to Ship Clothes Internationally in 2026?

 International apparel shipping is a different calculation.
 The cheapest option is usually the slower postal route, while courier products from UPS or DHL cost more but move faster and provide stronger express visibility.
 Understanding international logistics factors like customs and destination-country conditions is essential before committing to a service.